RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 At the start we discovered that the neighborhood computation was using the majority of the program runtime.
 We could speed up the neighborhood computation by porting it from sequential C code to Cuda.
 Hence the runtime of the whole program has decreased significantly increasing its throughput many times over.
-This speedup could be achieved by a higher GPU utilization.

 * Speedup:
   * A40: